 At a Glance

 A panel of the Court of Appeals for the D.C.
 Circuit denied Ali's appeal on May 15, 2020.
 Ali asked the panel and the full Court to reconsider the decision in a rehearing petition filed on July 13, 2020; the Court denied that motion on July 29, 2020.
-A petition for review by the Supreme Court would be due December 26, 2020.
+Ali filed a petition for review by the Supreme Court on December 28, 2020.

 H. Candace Gorman, Law Office of H. Candace Gorman